Boba X Review

 The Velcro adjustment design of the Boba X seat is not our favorite system.
 While testing, we narrowed the seat to fit a younger child, but getting the fabric to cinch into the proper position was challenging and cumbersome.
 We also noticed (and heard) the Velco release while loading our 4-month-old tester.

 For storage, this Boba X offers more than some of the competition.
 On the waist strap, there is one open pocket and a zippered pocket that can hold smaller, non-bulky items.
-Also, removing the hood from its zippered storage reduces some bulk from the baby panel and frees up its pocket to hold smaller items, like a pacifier.
+Also, removing the hood from its zippered storage reduces some bulk from the baby panel and frees up its pocket to hold smaller items, like a baby pacifier.

 Ease of Cleaning